Become An Inspector

 - Assess damage to the roof from the ground; assess damage in the crawlspace from the exterior

-- Measure rooms in which damage occurred and total square footage of dwelling
+- Measure the total square footage of the dwelling

 - Address all data fields required within the FEMA software